 N.C. – numerus clausus

-Latin for “limited number”, the abbreviation “N.C.” (or “NC”) is used when the number of applicants exceeds the number of places available for a study programme.
+Latin for “limited number”.
+The “N.C.” (or “NC”) is used when the number of applicants exceeds the number of places available for a study programme.
 The N.C. is calculated from the number of applicants, the number of places available and the applicants’ “qualifications” (i.e. the mark they obtained in the → Abitur or their → waiting period).
 It therefore isn’t possible to predict the N.C.
-Rather, it can only be calculated and published after the application procedure has ended – to provide orientation for admission in future semesters.
+Rather, it can only be calculated and published after the awarding procedure has ended – to provide orientation for admission in future semesters.
 The N.C. does not say anything about the quality of a study programme.
-N.C. values at HHU
+N.C. values at HHU (website in German)

 N.N. – nomen nominandum

 If “N.N.” appears in the → course catalogue after a → course, it means that it has not yet been decided which lecturer will teach the course.

 National admission restrictions